abhishek62682/wedding-photo-platform-docs/website-readme.md

 Thank you for the opportunity to work with Color Shot Studios.

-The goal is to create a modern, premium website that showcases your photography, films, and services with a smooth experience across all devices.
+The objective is to design and develop a premium, modern website that beautifully showcases your photography, films, and services while delivering a fast, seamless experience across all devices.

 ---

-# Website Includes
+# Website Pages

 * Home
 * About